Frequently Asked Questions

 Where are you located and what are your hours?

-EatsPlace is at 3607 Georgia Ave NW, Washington DC 20010.
+EatsPlace Washington DC is located at 3607 Georgia Ave NW, Washington DC 20010.
 We’re a block south of the Petworth metro.
 If you are driving, there is ample street parking and metered parking.

 We’re open 24-7 to chefs using our commercial kitchen.
 If you’re interested in dining with us, since we’re a pop-up space, please check the calendar of events to see what’s happening and when.